Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     private Node getNode(String nodeId,
                          String relativeFolderPath) {

-        // Returns additional information about the node.
-The following optional fields can be requested:
-        // * allowableOperations
-        // * association
-        // * isLink
-        // * isLocked
-        // * path
-        // * permissions
         List<String> include = null;
-        // A list of field names.
-        // You can use this parameter to restrict the fields returned within a response if, for example,
-        // you want to save on overall bandwidth.
-The list applies to a returned individual entity or
-        // entries within a collection.
-If the API method also supports the **include** parameter,
-        // then the fields specified in the **include** parameter are returned in addition to
-        // those specified in the **fields** parameter.
         List<String> fields = null;

         NodeEntry result = nodesApi.getNode(nodeId, include, relativeFolderPath, fields).getBody();